aschultzen/master_thesis/README.md

 	# If you want to provide time to your local subnet, change the next line.
 	# (Again, the address is an example only.)
 	#broadcast 192.168.123.255

-## 17.06.2015: Setting up the CSAC

-The CSAC (as previously mentioned) will be used as a 1 PPS input to the NTP server.
-The CSAC can be controlled over serial with software supplied by Symmetricom (CSACdemo) or with simple commands as specified in the documentation over telnet.
-After connecting the CSAC to a workstation running Winodws 7, the COM driver was configured after Symmetricom's specifications as followed:

-- 57600 Baud
-- 8 Data bits
-- No parity
-- 1 stop bit (8-N-1)
-- No flow control
-- CMOS Voltage levels (0-3.3V) -> (Not configurable, but worth noting.)

-With the exception of the baud rate, all of these settings were set correctly by default on my workstation.

-NOTE: We didn't need to worry about the RS232's +/- 12V logic level since the evaluation board employs a level shifter. **Without the level shifter you run the risk of frying the serial interface on the CSAC.**

-PROBLEM 1: At this point i was not able to establish communication with the CSAC.
-It does not respond when connected to the workstation.
-I've tried both the CSACDemo and Realterm.
-Current theory is that the cable is broken.

-SOLUTION 1: The cable we tried to use for to communicate turned out to be an extension cable.
-I suppose it is self explanatory, but the cable that worked was *null modem* cable.
-Symmetricom actually recommend that people use the provided cable in order to avoid confusion like this.